mconlon17/organization-ontology/data/README.md

-# Data for Orgnizations
+# Data for Organizations

+See `template\dates.tsv` for a template for creating dates data.
+The build script `build.sh` uses this template to create data in `data\dates.ttl`

+## Locations

+We plan a template to create continents and countries of the world.
+The template should be easily extensible to create populated places for countries.

+## Organizations

-Here we have scripts for making organizational data (assertions about individuals) from ROR data.
+Here we will have scripts for making organizational data (assertions about individuals) from ROR data.
 The goal is to have a command line script that can:

 1. Take a ROR identifier